LASY-org/lasy/README.md

-More specifically, `lasy` offers many ways to define complex laser pulses (e.g. from commonly-known analytical formulas, from experimental measurements, etc.) and then computes and saves the corresponding laser field in a standardized file.
-This file can then be read by external plasma simulation codes, which will then simulate the interaction between the complex laser pulse and a plasma.
+More specifically, `lasy` offers many ways to define complex laser pulses (e.g. from commonly-known analytical formulas, from experimental measurements, etc.) and offers pre-processing functionalities (e.g. propagation, re-normalization, geometry conversion).
+The laser field is then exported in a standardized file, that can be read by external simulation codes.

 ## Documentation